How to Export PDF/A, PDF/A-3, or PDF/A-4 Format Documents in C#

-IronPDF supports export of PDFs to the PDF/A-3b standard.
+IronPDF supports export of PDFs to the PDF/A-3b and PDF/A-4 standards.
 PDF/A-3B is a strict subset of the ISO PDF specification used to create archival versions of documents with the intent that they will always render exactly the same as when they were saved.
+PDF/A-4 is the latest compliance standard, offering enhanced support for digital signatures.

 Section 508 Compliance